icy/genvsub/README.md

 The second command raises an error because the variable `TEST_VAR` matches the expected prefix `TEST_` and its value is not set.

+### Note on variable prefix

+When using `-p string` to specify the variable prefix, you can also use some simple regular expression.
+However, please note that for the given input argument `-p PREFIX`, the  program will build the final regexp `\${(PREFIX)}`.

+1. Hence you can't use for example `-p '^FOO'`.
+2. You can also easily trick the program with some fun `PREFIX` ;)
 ## Problems

 In this section, we mainly discuss how we want to have secret/credentials in